vruusmann/blog/_posts/2014-06-20-jpmml_model_api_import_export.md

 }
 ```

-**Update**: Starting from JPMML-Model version 1.1.12, class `org.jpmml.model.SchemaInspector` has been relocated and renamed to `org.jpmml.model.visitors.VersionInspector`.
+**Update**: Starting from JPMML-Model version 1.1.12, the `org.jpmml.model.SchemaInspector` class has been relocated and renamed to the `org.jpmml.model.visitors.VersionInspector` class.